Best Sugar For Simple Syrup

 Why it works: it dissolves easily, giving you a smooth syrup without changing the color or overpowering other flavors.

-Pro tip: use a 1:1 ratio of sugar to water for a standard simple syrup, or a 2:1 ratio for a richer syrup that clings to desserts and drinks.
+Pro tip: use a 1 to 1 ratio of sugar to water for a standard simple syrup, or a 2 to 1 ratio for a richer syrup that clings to desserts and drinks.

 Try in: